sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/corefilters/convert.rst

 - 8 bit YUV formats has their own old names, but can be written in the generic naming convention:
   YV12=YUV420P8, YV16=YUV422P8, YV24=YUV444P8
 - If possible, avoid using YUY2 which is kept for compatibility.
 Use YV16 instead.
+  YUY2 is always 8-bit and packed; YV16 is the planar equivalent supporting all bit depths and is handled more efficiently throughout the filter chain.

 +----------------+-----------+--------------+---------------------------------------------------------------+-------------+
 | Color formats  | Bit depth | Sample ratio | Description                                                   | planar/     |